 Kennett Square is where mushroom cultivation began in the United States.
-By the mid-1920s, 90% of the nation's mushrooms were grown in southeastern Pennsylvania.
+By the mid-1920s, 90% of the nation's mushrooms were grown in Southeastern Pennsylvania.
 The town celebrates its heritage with its annual Mushroom Festival in September.
-Most visitors come to visit Longwood Gardens, a lovely spot about 3 mi northeast of Kennett Square.
+Most visitors come to visit Longwood Gardens, a lovely spot about 3 miles northeast of Kennett Square.
 The town itself, with its Victorian-era homes lining the tree-lined streets, is also worth a visit; there are shops, galleries, and restaurants along East State Street between Broad and Union.

 Fodor’s Brooklyn has been awarded silver place for its “welcome” and “timely” approach to the NYC borough.More